aayushmalik/dash-app-india-exim-data/README.md

 To run, please ensure that you have `pandas`, `numpy`, `plotly`, and `dash` installed.
 Please refer to the respective pages in order to install them.
+For CSS and layout, I have used Bulma (https://bulma.io/)

 As it's not in the production system, please clone the repo after installing packages and then run the app with the command